header

 Small Antique Bisque Dolls, Treasures From The 1800's and Early 1900's

-Antique Bisque Dolls Many early Antique Bisque Dolls were usually small dolls.
-Either a stiff frozen unjointed figure or jointed with wire attachment or strung with string or elastic.
-They were manufactured as early as the 1860's and even into the 1940's.
+Many early Antique Bisque Dolls were usually small dolls.
+Either a stiff frozen unjointed figure or joined with wire attachment or strung with string or elastic.
+They were manufactured as early as the 1860s and even into the 1940s.

 The Red Riding Hood Doll is a pink bisque.

-During the 1880's, through the early 1900s, Wanamaker, Marshall Fields, and Montgomery Ward all advertised small bisque dolls.
-As with most dolls of this period, Germany manufactured and supplied the major stores in the US.
-Many all bisque dolls bear the mark "Germany", while others have only a number to identify.
+During the 1880s, through the early 1900s, Wanamaker, Marshall Fields, and Montgomery Ward all advertised small bisque dolls.
+As with most baby dolls of this period, Germany manufactured and supplied the major stores in the US.
+Many all bisque dolls bear the mark "Germany," while others have only a number to identify.

-eBay has a rather large set of listings of vintage Bisque dolls for sale, if you are interested in a purchase, or to find values, click here----(if looking for values, it is necessary to register with eBay)
+eBay has a rather large set of listings of vintage Bisque dolls for sale, if you are interested in a purchase, or to find values, -if looking for costs, it is necessary to register with eBay.

-girl with yarn hair Wigs were usually human hair, but this particular doll has one fashioned of yarn. big white hat
+Wigs were usually human hair, but this particular doll has one fashioned of yarn.

 This tiny girl, on the right, has a human hair wig.